 Successful projects stem from communication, clarity, and honesty.
 These important qualities build respect, trust, and confidence between employers and employees, and the same principles can be applied to developing a strong client-contractor relationship.
-Establish a successful relationship with your independent workforce with these five tips.
+Establish a successful relationship with your independent workers with these five tips.

 A successful client-contractor relationship begins at the start, with a clear Request for Proposal (RFP).
 An RFP shouldn’t be long or overly complex; aim to clearly present your specific project needs by outlining specifications and requirements.

 Before drafting an RFP, be sure to conduct a thorough internal needs assessment with all relevant stakeholders so no surprises or additional requirements show up later on.
 Your RFP should clearly define the scope of the project, but not be so specific that it would prevent a prospective independent professional from being able to propose a creative solution to your problem.

 When reviewing responses to your RFP, consider the ability of each independent professional to perform the necessary project requirements.
 You want to make sure the person you choose to engage has the knowledge, expertise, and resources needed to complete the job.

 It’s also important to think about the solution they propose.
 Is it realistic based on your budget and current operating procedures?
 Once you’ve identified a few possible candidates, consider conducting in-person interviews and taking a look at samples of work in order to make sure you have the right fit for your project.